openforcefield/openforcefield.org/content/community/news/science-updates/2024-03-26_sage_220/index.md

 This would make those angles around the S atom much more flexible than QM would suggest they should be, and impose less of a penalty for deviating from the ideal angle.
 We expect the starting value to be a good estimate, so we reduced the amount that parameters are able to vary during optimization.
 This led to an increased force constant and substantially improved sulfamide properties in Sage 2.2.0.
-The median RMSD between a given MM-optimized conformer and its QM counterpart improved from 0.50 A in Sage 2.1.0 to 0.34 A in the Sage 2.2.0 release candidate for molecules containing the sulfamide group, and the mean absolute ddE for molecules containing the sulfamide group improved from 2.12 kcal/mol in Sage 2.1.0 to 1.71 kcal/mol in the Sage 2.2.0 release candidate.
+The median RMSD between a given MM-optimized conformer and its QM counterpart improved from 0.50 Å in Sage 2.1.0 to 0.34 Å in the Sage 2.2.0 release candidate for molecules containing the sulfamide group, and the mean absolute ddE for molecules containing the sulfamide group improved from 2.12 kcal/mol in Sage 2.1.0 to 1.71 kcal/mol in the Sage 2.2.0 release candidate.

 The improvements can be seen clearly in the figures below.
 The two graphs show the angle value in the optimized conformer geometry for all angles described by `a32`, which includes both the N-S-N (green) and N-S=O (purple) angle in the sulfamide group.